Jüri Reinvere: Works based on Reinvere’s own poetry

 Since the creation of t.i.m.e for solo flute and narrators (2005), Reinvere’s non-theatrical works have often also been settings of his own poetry, mostly written originally in English.
 His writing most often takes the form of free verse, but also features complex meters and rhyme forms.
 His language employs symbols with several layers of meaning and allusions to literary history, especially in a series of poems based on English Romantic authors.
-Thus, Norilsk, the Daffodils (for orchestra and narrator) makes reference to William Wordsworth, The Empire of May (for chamber ensemble and voice) to John Keats and The Arrival at the Ligurian Sea (for solo flute and chamber ensemble) to Percy Bysshe Shelley.
+Thus, "Norilsk, the Daffodils" (for orchestra and narrator) makes reference to William Wordsworth, "The Empire of May" (for chamber ensemble and voice) to John Keats and "The Arrival at the Ligurian Sea" (for solo flute and chamber ensemble) to Percy Bysshe Shelley.

 His 2009 Requiem (for chamber choir, solo flute and narrator) deals with death and dying in today’s world.
 Although Reinvere does not use religious terms and forms, his Requiem remains open to an interpretation of death as found in Christian faith.
-The cycle Four Quartets combines his own poems with string quartets and follows T. S. Eliot’s work of the same title.
+The cycle "Four Quartets" combines his own poems with string quartets and follows T. S. Eliot’s work of the same title.
 Like Eliot, Reinvere sets out to turn concrete life places into symbols of human existence.
-In the pre-recorded tape for the first of the Four Quartets, Reinvere uses original sound documents from the maternity ward’s delivery room at the Central Hospital in Tallinn.
+In the pre-recorded tape for the first of the "Four Quartets", Reinvere uses original sound documents from the maternity ward’s delivery room at the Central Hospital in Tallinn.

+In addition to the cycle for soprano and orchestra "Songs in the Fading Light", Reinvere's vocal music also include the cycle "Pale Carnival“ for soprano and piano, to his own German and English texts, written for the Kissinger Liederwerkstatt 2018, and also two songs for bass and piano to own poems, which are inspired by the prints of the Estonian symbolist Eduard Wiiralt.
+These were composed for the Mozarteum Salzburg in 2023.

+Choral works

+Reinvere's most important choral work to date, apart from the early work "Frost at Midnight”, is the 45-minutes long oratorio "The Expulsion of Ishmael“, based on his own text.
+It was written for the RIAS Chamber Choir Berlin and tells the biblical story of the expulsion of the maid Hagar and her son Ishmael by his father Abraham and thus the separation of Judaism and Islam.
+The premiere took place in March 2022 in Berlin with the RIAS Chamber Choir and the Ensemble Resonance under the direction of Justin Doyle.